phreck/ollama_ubuntu_upgrade/README.md

 ## 📧 Contact

-If you have any questions or suggestions, please open an issue or contact [your contact information].
+If you have any questions or suggestions, please open an issue or contact phreck@phreck.com.

 ---